SUNY Oneonta Art Department Internships

 - the function of the agency

-- the name and title of your in-field Agency Supervisor
+- the name, email address, and title of your in-field Agency Supervisor

-- the work you will be doing at the agency
+- description of work you will be doing at the agency

 - the number of hours you will work and the number of credits you will earn (remember the formula: 1 credit per 40 hours of work)